MichLiang/michliang.github.io/books.md

 > Recently, I've started reading again (recommendations from friends, family, colleagues, NYT best sellers, and BookTok/BookTube).
 I've collected some thoughts here, mostly to help myself keep track.
 There may be spoilers!

 Currently reading:
-- The Grace Year by Kim Liggett

 - Astor: The Rise and Fall of an American Fortune by Anderson Cooper and Katherine Howe
 - The 48 Laws of Power by Robert Greene

 ### 2025 Reads:

+7.5/10 | The Grace Year by Kim Liggett | Recommended by: GoodReads
+- A dystopian novel about how a group of girls are banished for their sixteenth year to return ready for marriage in a very patriarchal world.
+- This book was very fast-paced!
+I would compare it to Lord of the Flies, The Handmaid's Tale, and The Hunger Games.
+- However, it did read as very YA (Young Adult) due to lack of finesse and poor execution, so I likely would have rated this higher if I read it as a teenager.

 ### 2024 Reads:

 7.5/10 | Lessons in Chemistry by Bonnie Garmus | Recommended by: Abbey (coworker), BookTok

 - Follows a female chemist in the 1960s and her life amongst the all-male team at Hastings Research.
 She becomes the reluctant star of a wildly popular cooking show.
 - I especially enjoyed the beginning of the book where we followed the main character's adventures together with Nobel-prize nominated love interest and their dog named Six-Thirty.
-- However, I did find the character a little too pretentious (i.e., speaking in chemical formulas) and two-dimensional, and there was more tell than show, which explains the drop in score.
+- However, I did find the character a little too pretentious (i.e., speaking in chemical formulas) and two-dimensional, and there was more tell than show, which explains the drop in my score.

 7/10 | Red Rising by Pierce Brown | Recommended by: BookTok, sister-in-law

 - A sci-fi and dystopian novel following a member of the lowest caste in the color-coded society of the future.
 Like his fellow Reds, he works in the mines all day, believing that he and his people are making the surface of Mars livable for future generations.
-- First 35% read like a completely different book, and then latter part felt like a combination of The Hunger Games and Game of Thrones, if they were a bit one-dimensional and unclear.
+- First 35% read like a completely different book, and then latter part felt like a combination of The Hunger Games and Game of Thrones, if they were a bit more one-dimensional and unclear.
 - Will I read the second and third book in the series?
-Yes, the world kept my interest enough for me to give it a try, but I don't have extremely high expectations.
+Probably.
+The world kept my interest enough for me to give it a try, but I don't have extremely high expectations.

 7.5/10 | The Silent Patient by Alex Michaelides | Recommended by: BookTok

 - A criminal psychotherapist attempts to unravel a mystery surrounding a famous painter, Alicia, who was married to an in-demand fashion photographer.
-One evening, Alicia shoots her husband five times in the face, and then never speaks another word.
+One evening, Alicia shoots her husband five times, and then never speaks another word.
 - That ending, wow.
 If I could rate just the ending, it would be a 9.5/10.
 Unfortunately, there were too many loose ends never resolved, caused by the red herring characters the author attempted to throw in throughout the story.
 Seemed like a means to an end, where a majority of the book was sacrificed to achieve the finishing twist.
 - The story was so quick and snappy - a very easy read.
 I finished this book in one day.